Puzzlefactory/single-spa-cs/README/SETUP.md

-# Example project for Connected Showroom
+# Example project for Connected Showroom using single-spa

 This project loads a series of Micro Frontends using different frameworks.
 It is to demonstrate how to set up the Connected Showroom application and unify the U.S. code line and the BR code line.